Vaso Corporation Announces Financial Results for Fourth Quarter and Full Year of 2022

 |*Adjusted EBITDA is earnings before interest, taxes, depreciation and amortization and non-cash stock-based compensation.

 Except for historical information contained in this release, the matters discussed are forward-looking statements that involve risks and uncertainties.
 When used in this report, words such as "anticipates", "believes", "could", "estimates", "expects", "may", "optimistic", "plans", "potential" and "intends" and similar expressions, as they relate to the Company or its management, identify forward-looking statements.
 Such forward-looking statements are based on the beliefs of the Company's management, as well as assumptions made by and information currently available to the Company's management.
-Among the factors that could cause actual results to differ materially are the following: the effect of business and economic conditions, including the impact of the current COVID-19 pandemic; the effect of the dramatic changes taking place in IT and healthcare; continuation of the GEHC agreement; the impact of competitive technology and products and their pricing; medical insurance reimbursement policies; unexpected manufacturing or supplier problems; unforeseen difficulties and delays in product development programs; the actions of regulatory authorities and third-party payers in the United States and overseas; and the risk factors reported from time to time in the Company's SEC reports.
+Among the factors that could cause actual results to differ materially are the following: the effect of business and economic conditions, including the possibility of a downturn in the US economy and the continued impact of the COVID-19 pandemic; the effect of the dramatic changes taking place in IT and healthcare; continuation of the GEHC agreement; the impact of competitive technology and products and their pricing; medical insurance reimbursement policies; manufacturing or supplier problems; unforeseen difficulties and delays in product development programs; the actions of regulatory authorities and third-party payers in the United States and overseas; and the risk factors reported from time to time in the Company's SEC reports.
 The Company undertakes no obligation to update forward-looking statements as a result of future events or developments.

 SOURCE: Vaso CorporationView source version on accesswire.com: